-Back to work on the important things of the swap, the next step is aligning the driveshaft.
+Back to work on the important things of the swap, the next critical step is aligning the driveshaft and get a custom driveshaft made.
 The first step for that is to establish the gearbox height.
 It is too tight of a fit in the trans tunnel and needs to be lowered a bit

 I have been thinking of two solutions to this problem: